About Blackbeard Berry Sangria

 And, finally, there another purchase we couldn’t leave the store without: our first bottle of Absinthe.

 Now, I had never even heard of Absinthe until that day – or, at least, had never known that all the “green fairy” references were about Absinthe.
-But apparently The Husband and one of our neighbors had talked about Absinthe recently and now he was determined to buy a bottle.
+But apparently an old friend of mine and one of our neighbors had talked about Absinthe recently and now he was determined to buy a bottle.
 I was a bit dubious at first, but he sold me on the whole “you pour Absinthe over a sugar cube” spiel.
 Because, sugar.
 I’m always game for sugar.

 We’ve since tried the fabled Absinthe and, sadly, I was a tad disappointed.
-The Husband did a ton of research on the “proper” way to drink Absinthe and apparently you’re supposed to mix it with a decent amount of water.
+An old friend of mine did a ton of research on the “proper” way to drink Absinthe and apparently you’re supposed to mix it with a decent amount of water.
 So we had our neighbor over, made our Absinthe + water + sugar drinks, and I proceeded to sip Absinthe while cooking some chili (which just happened to be this recipe).

 I didn’t think the Absinthe was bad by any means, just that it taste… well, watered down.

 So the bottle of Absinthe has stayed on our drink shelf, alone and forgotten, until last week when I was browsing through Sangria Recipes by Lisa Shea and noticed she had Absinthe listed in the recipe index.
 I was immediately intrigued, so I flipped to the first recipe in her book and stumbled upon this beauty: Blackbeard Berry Sangria.
 I’m not quite sure what the relationship is between Blackbeard the pirate and Absinthe, but hey, the ingredient list alone was more than enough reason for me to try whipping it up.